devopsacademyau/academy/classes/01class/exercises/c01-git04/albertoeks/README.md

 4. How to fix this?
 How do you remove something from Git history when it is in the remote repository?
 ```
-In order to definitely remove some files from git, we can use git filter-branch command.
+In order to definitely remove some files from git, we can use git filter-repo command.
 As an additional step, we can also add it to .gitignore to make sure that it will not happen again.
 ```

 5. Which commands would you use?
 Explain what the command does.
 ```
 Firstly, go to the repository's working directory.
 Then run the following command replacing PATH-TO-YOUR-FILE-WITH-SENSITIVE-DATA properly.
-With git filter-branch command you should be able to rewrite the history on git and with git rm command you achieve the deletion of the unwanted file
+With git filter-repo command you should be able to rewrite the history on git in a simpler and safer way.
+In order to keep all files except that path, just add --invert-paths.

-$ git filter-branch --force --index-filter \
+$ git filter-repo --path PATH-TO-YOUR-FILE-WITH-SENSITIVE-DATA --invert-paths
-'git rm --cached --ignore-unmatch PATH-TO-YOUR-FILE-WITH-SENSITIVE-DATA' \
---prune-empty --tag-name-filter cat -- --all

-Finally, run the command below to send the change to remote (As you now have a different hash commit, you must use force to be able to push)
+Finally, run the command below to send the change to remote (As you now have a different hash commit, you must use --force to be able to push)

 $ git push origin --force --all
 ```